 As disclosed in Note 2 to the financial statements, the Foundation's policy is to present inventory which would normally be expensed as incurred in modified cash basis statements and to present investments at fair value rather than cost.
-This results in additional net assets of \$5,262 at December 31, 2022.
+This results in additional net assets of \$12,402 and \$5,262 at December 31, 2023 and 2022, respectively.
 The impact to the statement of support, revenue and expenses - modified cash basis has not been determined.